Assistive Services, Devices and Technology

 Innovation and technological advancement are strongly valued at CIL-Kathmandu, leading to the organization’s investment in study and research in the field of assistive devices to discover new approaches to ensure the best possible support available for persons with disabilities.

-In Nepal, there are very few organizations providing wheelchairs and assistive devices with detailed assessment and measurement of the users as it requires importing the tailored, measured devices from abroad.
+In Nepal, there are very few organizations providing wheelchairs and assistive devices with detailed assessment and measurement of the users as it requires importing the costly, tailored, measured devices from abroad.
 CIL-Kathmandu advocates for domestic production and personalised tailoring of assistive devices.
-CIL-Kathmandu requests the government to be responsible for this important initiative.
+CIL-Kathmandu requests the government takes responsibility for this important initiative.